vstconsulting/polemarch/doc/restapi.rst

 .. http:post:: /api/v1/projects/{id}/sync/

    Starts synchronization.
-During that process project files uploading from repository.
+During this process project files are uploading from repository.
 Concrete details of process highly depends on project type.
-   For ``GIT`` is ``git pull``, for ``TAR`` it just downloading archive from URL again and unpacking it with rewrite of old files.
-And so on.
+   For ``GIT`` is ``git pull``, for ``TAR`` it just downloading archive from URL again and unpacking it with rewriting of old files.

    :arg id: id of project.